 Once the unit is down deep enough, tighten the screws at the top to create a snug seal within the pipe.
-Put a few drops or dabs worth of oil or grease on the float rod and the hole at the top of the unit.
+Put a few drops or dabs worth of oil or grease (silicone grease or faucet grease) on the float rod and the hole at the top of the unit.
 Replace the strainer/cover on the drain, and wash your hands.
 It's over, you're finished.

 Standpipe Model Flood Guard

 The Flood-Guard standpipe version without a float is available for 3" and 4" drains.
 The standpipe models are recommended for more extreme or extended pressure situations.
 In the event of a backup, water rises up the inside of the pipe.
 The length of the standpipe can be made the length you determine you will need it to be to offer the best possible protection for your situation.
 Your standpipe height should be higher than the highest point of flooding elevation you have experienced.